justinbreese/justinbreese.github.io/_posts/2021-09-07-block-out-the-noise.md

 Good luck.
 You won't miss those notifications.

 p.s. my iPhone SE was acting up recently and barely holding a charge.
 So, I installed a new battery.
 It now has a new lease on life and is back to being my old crappy iPod look-a-like.

+p.p.s Ugh.
+So sad, but the iPhone SE finally passed onto into the afterlife.
+I ended up buying a iPhone 12 Mini; which is what most closely resembled the venerable SE.
+But, in the spirit of the iPhone SE, I still don't have any apps. :-)